luetkemj/jsrlt/tutorial/part2.md

 Now that our ECS engine is firing on all cylinders it's time to finally make it do something useful.
 Let's make our render system actually render!

-Instead of logging each enity from the render system we can use our drawChar function to draw them instead.
+Instead of logging each entity from the system we can use our drawChar function to draw them instead.
 We need to add a few things to `./src/systems/render.js` to do that.

 ```diff
 import ecs from "../state/ecs";